NYSE:WFC

 Wells Fargo is a American stock, trading under the symbol WFC (previously WFC-N on Stockchase) on the New York Stock Exchange (WFC).
 It is usually referred to as NYSE:WFC or WFC

 In the last year, 11 stock analysts issued a Buy, Sell, or Hold rating on WFC (previously WFC-N on Stockchase).
 5 analysts recommended to BUY and 6 analysts recommended to SELL the stock.
-The latest stock analyst rating is BUY.
+The latest stock analyst rating is DON'T BUY.
 Read the latest stock experts' ratings for Wells Fargo.

 Earnings reports or recent company news can cause the stock price to drop.
 Read stock experts' recommendations for Wells Fargo.